aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/aisg-context/guide-site/guide-for-user/06-data-storage-versioning.md

 [problem statement](./02-preface.md#guides-problem-statement)
 at hand.

+!!! info
-__Note:__ The sample data for this guide's problem statement is made accessible to the public.
+    The sample data for this guide's problem statement is made accessible to the public.
 Hence any team or individual can download it.
-It is highly likely that your data is not publicly accessible and neither should it be, especially if it is a 100E project.
+It is highly likely that your project's data is not publicly accessible
+    and neither should it be, especially if it is a 100E project.

 === "Polyaxon VSCode Terminal"